Urban History & Architecture Quest - Urban Exploration quest for Beginner level adventurers

 2

-Walk one block completely, photographing building fronts from across the street.
-Capture full facades plus detail shots of cornerstones, window caps, door frames, and any decorative elements.
+Walk one complete block, photographing building fronts from across the street.
+Capture full facades plus tight detail shots: cornerstones with dates, window caps, door frames, decorative elements above the third floor where renovations rarely reach.

 3